ajwdewit/pcse/doc/reference_guide.rst

 To implement continuous simulation, the engine uses the same approach as
 FSE: Euler integration with a fixed time step of one day.
-The following figures shows the principle of continuous simulation and the execution order of various steps.
+The following figure shows the principle of continuous simulation and the execution order of various steps.

 .. figure:: continuous_simulation.png